Pre-Winter Furnace Maintenance Checklist

 Here are some ways you can tell if you have leaky air ducts:

-- You can feel air movement around duct connections.
+- Can you feel air movement around duct connections?
 Try using a thin piece of toilet paper, lit incense stick, or your wet hand to feel for air leaks.

 - You are having trouble heating or cooling certain rooms in your home